Frequently Asked Questions

 Our vehicles can access most sites that a concrete lorry can access, but must always be on a hard standing area.
 We can pump the material 100-150 metres from wherever the Screeedflo vehicle is parked.
 We will make a site visit before the installation date to check access, water supply and that the preparation of the floor is suitable for liquid screed.

-We need a safe hard standing area for the Screedflo vehicle.
+Safe hard standing for the Screedflo vehicle

 What happens once the delivery arrives?